TatuLund/vaadin-create23/docs/Storefront.PRD.md

 ### 7.1 Scope

-When both employee and supervisor are online:
+When both requester and approver are online:

-- Employee’s Storefront history updates live when a supervisor approves/rejects a purchase.
+- The requester’s Storefront history updates live when the assigned approver approves/rejects a purchase.
 - No backend EventBus refactor; events are published from UI presenters.

 ### 7.2 Requirements